 Guess it’s time to go back “home”, back to Gundel, and make some new memories …

-Café Gundel is both Konditorei (pastry shop) and Bäckerei (bake shop), making a wide assortment of sweet pastries and hearty breads.
+Café Gundel is both Konditorei (pastry shop) and Bäckerei (bake shop) with a wide assortment of sweet pastries and hearty breads.
 The main and larger Gundel is located at the eastern end of the Hauptstrasse at Karlsplatz (Charles Square).
-The smaller version, Der kleine Gundel, is located at Universitätsplatz (University Square).
+The smaller version, Der kleine Gundel (the little Gundel), is located at Universitätsplatz (University Square).

-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-4o4.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-4o4.